WASAPI-Community/data-transfer-apis/ait-specification/README.md

 ## Introduction

 This document serves to specify v1.0 of Archive-It's implementation of the WASAPI Data Transfer API.
-It is intended to  document how a client can use the API to find and select web archive files for transfer and to submit jobs for the creation and transfer of derivative web archive files .
+It is intended to document how a client can use the API to find and select web archive files for transfer and to submit jobs for the creation and transfer of derivative web archive files.
 The API is designed according to the WASAPI data transfer [general specification](https://github.com/WASAPI-Community/data-transfer-apis/tree/master/general-specification).
-For context, ss of June 2017 the Archive-It repository contains over 3,766,068 WARC files, all of which are accessible to the relevant, authenticated Archive-It partners via this API.
+For context, as of June 2017 the Archive-It repository contains over 3,766,068 WARC files, all of which are accessible to the relevant, authenticated Archive-It partners via this API.

 The interface provides two primary services:  querying existing files and managing jobs for creating derivative files.
 The WASAPI data transfer general specification does not mandate how to transfer the webdata files for export, but Archive-It's implementation provides straight-forward HTTPS links.
 We use the syntax `webdata` file to recognize that the API supports working with both web archive files (WARCs) as well as with derivative files created from WARCs (such as WATs or CDX).

 ## Authentication